Ragha93/CarDekho-prediction/README.md

 # CarDekho-prediction
-This is a simple prediction of car prices using CarDekho data
+This is a simple prediction of car prices using CarDekho data with RMSE of 153311$ which is bad.
+I haven't used Torque feature as a part of training, will be using that in future.